ZedThree/HPCAcademyFortran/Fortran.md

         - Standard but non-portable!
         - What number represents what `kind` is entirely up to the compiler
+- Also possible to change default kind via compiler flags

 ## Kinds of types